JhoselinRam/scigrapher/README.md

 * The `error bars` that can be draw on each datapoint.

 Each of these components can be individually configured with great detail.

+___

+## Line Data

+The data in the `linechart` is composed of two arrays of numbers with equal length.
+Each pair of numbers that share the same index in the arrays represent the `[x, y]` coordinates of one data point.

+Each array must be defined independently.

+### Data x:

+This method lets you get ot set the `x` component of the data points.